Troubleshooting an engine no-start on your 1.5L Toyota Tercel can seem like an impossible task to do.

-- The ignition system is the one responsible for creating and delivering spark.
+- The ignition system is responsible for creating and delivering spark to the engine cylinders.
 Without spark, the engine will crank but not start.

 - In my experience, the most common component failures of the ignition system that cause a no-start no-spark condition are:

-- All of the above ignition system components can be tested in a systemic way to find out exactly what has failed (if indeed something has).
+- All of the above ignition system components can be tested systematically to find out exactly what has failed (if indeed something has).

 2.)
 Fuel System

-- The electric fuel pump (located in the fuel tank) is the key component that supplies the fuel injectors with the fuel needed to inject gasoline into the cylinders.
+- The electric fuel pump (located in the fuel tank) supplies the gasoline the fuel injectors spray into the cylinders.